 In April 2021, the Montana Legislature approved funding to strengthen the preparation of the state’s educators to understand and implement proficiency-based/competency-based education.
-One of the ways to do this is by offering undergraduate and graduate level courses at NO COST.
+One of the ways we worked to accomplish this was by offering undergraduate and graduate level courses at NO COST

 EDU 591 Competency-Based Education, Instructor: Dr. Hailey Hancock, [email protected]